 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Use of garbage collectors that reclaim memory that will never be used by the application again.
+Use garbage collectors that reclaim memory nolonger accessible by the application.
 Some garbage collectors are part of the language while others are add-ons.

 In systems with garbage collectors, set all non-local pointers or references to null, when the designated data is no longer needed, since the data will not be garbage-collected otherwise.

 In systems without garbage collectors, cause deallocation of the data before the last pointer or reference to the data is lost.

+Allocate and free memory at the same level of abstraction, and ideally in the same code module..

 Allocating and freeing memory in different modules and levels of abstraction may make it difficult for developers to match requests to free storage with the appropriate storage allocation request.
 This may cause confusion regarding when and if a block of memory has been allocated or freed, leading to memory leaks.
-To avoid these situations, it is recommended that memory be allocated and freed at the same level of abstraction, and ideally in the same code module.
+To avoid these situations,

-Storage pools are a specialized memory mechanism where all of the memory associated with a class of objects is allocated from a specific bounded region.
-When used with strong typing one can ensure a strong relationship between pointers and the space accessed such that storage exhaustion in one pool does not affect the code operating on other memory.
+Use Storage pools when available in combination with strong typing.
+Storage pools are a specialized memory mechanism where all of the memory associated with a class of objects is allocated from a specific bounded region such that storage exhaustion in one pool does not affect the code operating on other memory.

-Memory leaks can be eliminated by avoiding the use of dynamically allocated storage entirely, or by doing initial allocation exclusively and never allocating once the main execution commences.
-For safety-critical systems and long running systems, the use of dynamic memory is almost always prohibited, or restricted to the initialization phase of execution.
+Avoid the use of dynamically allocated storage entirely, or allocate only during system initialization and never allocate once the main execution commences, particularly in safety-critical systems and long running systems.

 Use static analysis, which can sometimes detect when allocated storage is no longer used and has not been freed.